Esri/jquery-mobile-map-js/README.md

 ##Features

 * jQueryHelper.js - This library takes over the life cycle of the map when users navigate to a child view.
 Similar to native device operating systems, this library destroys the map when a user navigates away to another page and changes the orientation of the phone.
 The map is then added back to the application when the user returns to the view containing the map.
 The approach minimizes inappropriate map behavior and provides a significantly better user experience.
+* jQuery event "helper-map-loaded" - notifies you when a map recreation event has occurred so that you can redraw or requery as appropriate.

 ##Dependencies
 * ArcGIS API for JavaScript